AlphaHydrae/blog/source/_posts/2012-10-16-building-javascript-with-grunt.markdown

 }
 {% endcodeblock %}

-Here, you define that you want to concatenate three files from vendor and src into one file in lib.
+Here, you define that you want to concatenate three files from `vendor` and `src` into one file in `lib`.
 The concatenation has a name (myPlugin) which is shown when you run it.
 You can define as many as you want.
-They will all be performed when you run grunt concat.
+They will all be performed when you run `grunt concat`.

 ## Defining a Banner